Koumba Larroque: Career

-She won the gold medal in the women's 68 kg event at the Grand Prix de France Henri Deglane 2023 held in Nice, France.
+Larroque won the gold medal in the women's 68 kg event at the Grand Prix de France Henri Deglane 2023 held in Nice, France.
 She also won the gold medal in her event at the 2023 Grand Prix Zagreb Open held in Zagreb, Croatia.
 She won the silver medal in her event at the 2023 Ibrahim Moustafa Tournament held in Alexandria, Egypt.

+Larroque won one of the bronze medals in the women's 68 kg event at the 2023 European Wrestling Championships held in Zagreb, Croatia.
+She also won one of the bronze medals in the women's 68 kg event at the 2023 World Wrestling Championships held in Belgrade, Serbia.
+As a result, Larroque earned a quota place for France for the 2024 Summer Olympics in Paris, France.
+She defeated Emma Bruntil of the United States in her bronze medal match.

+In 2024, Larroque competed in the women's 68 kg event at the European Wrestling Championships held in Bucharest, Romania.
+She won her first match and she was then eliminated by eventual bronze medalist Mimi Hristova of Bulgaria.
+At the 2024 Summer Olympics, she competed in the women's 68 kg event.
+She was eliminated in her second match by Blessing Oborududu of Nigeria.

 Personal life

 She was born in Arpajon, France.
 Her mother is from Mali and her father is from France.